SWIFTSIM/HBT-HERONS/docs/algorithm/unbinding.md

 Note that there are additional options that can refine the way in which the random subsampling occurs.
 For example, the subsampling of specific particle types (e.g. black holes) can be explicitly disabled.
 Moreover, the scaling of particle masses can be done on a per-particle-type basis, which is recommended if particle types are spatial distributed in very different ways with respect to each another.

-We show below how the subsampling of particles works in practice, and how it may bias results compared to not subsampling, using an idealised subhalo.
+We show below how the subsampling of particles works in practice using an idealised subhalo in equilibrium and isolation.

 <h4>Isolated subhalo example</h4>